 Adopting Williams' (1994) Function Composition Hypothesis, and along the lines of the Theta-Binding Hypothesis by Speas (1990, Ch.
-2), Yoon (1989, 1990) and Yoon (1998) have argued that in a Korean EPC, the unsaturated argument of the relational NP is inherited by the verb that it combines with, and as a result, in an MAC like (2a), a PR is theta-marked by its PM, not by the predicate of the sentence.
-In other words, what semantically licenses a PR is its PM, not the verb.
+2), Yoon (1989, 1990) and Yoon (1998) have argued that, in a Korean EPC, the unsaturated argument of the relational NP is inherited by the verb that it combines with, and as a result, in an MAC like (2a), a PR is theta-marked by its PM, not by the predicate of the sentence.
+In other words, what semantically licenses a PR is its PM, not the verb of the sentence.

-Building on their insights, yet approaching the matters from a slightly different angle, I propose that, in a Korean EPC, the lexical predicate of the sentence is capable of taking one extra syntactic complement, though its inherent argument structure stays the same; however, depending on the inherent argument structure of the lexical predicate, what functions as its true internal argument varies.
-In short, if the lexical predicate is a monotransitive like ttayli-ta 'to hit', then the highest PR nominal that occurs inside the verb's maximal projection (i.e., VP) functions as its direct object; if the lexical predicate is an intransitive or an adjective like yeppu-ta 'to be pretty', then the lowest PM nominal that occurs sister to the predicate functions as its true internal argument.
+Building on their insights, yet approaching the matters from a slightly different angle, I propose that, in a Korean EPC, the lexical predicate of the sentence is capable of taking one extra syntactic complement, though its inherent argument structure stays the same.
+However, depending on the inherent argument structure of the lexical predicate, what functions as its true internal argument varies.
+In short, if the lexical predicate is a monotransitive like ttayli-ta 'to hit', then the highest PR nominal that occurs inside the verb's maximal projection (i.e., VP) functions as its (direct) object; if the lexical predicate is an intransitive or an adjective like yeppu-ta 'to be pretty', then the lowest PM nominal that occurs sister to the predicate functions as its true internal argument.

-In the end, the syntactic analysis I offer for Korean MACs looks very similar to what authors like Yoon (1989, 1990) have proposed.
+In the end, the syntactic analysis I offer for Korean MACs will look similar to what authors like Yoon (1989, 1990) have proposed.
 However, it differs from the existing analyses in two crucial respects.
 First, it posits that the lexical predicate of an external possession sentence in Korean selects for maximally two syntactic DP complements inside the VP, namely, the highest PR and the lowest PM, and it takes just one DP object, namely, what occurs as the highest PR.
 Under the present analysis, then, some of the PR or PM nominals that occur in Korean EPCs will not be considered syntactic complements nor arguments of the lexical sentential predicate; rather, they will be considered syntactic adjuncts.
-Second, while the previous analyses mentioned above only discuss MACs, the present analysis deals with all three types of EPCs in Korean, giving them a relatively uniform account.
+Second, while the previous analyses mentioned above only discuss MACs, the present analysis deals with all three types of EPCs in Korean, giving them a relatively uniform account while capturing their differences at the same time.

-Revising Yoon's (1989, 1990) structural analysis of an MAC, and putting together the ideas outlined above, I thus propose that the syntactic structures of MACs look like what are schematically represented in (29a, b): the difference between (29a) and (29b) is that while the former has two "ACC"-marked nominals, the latter has three.
-(Note: Here and below, for expository convenience, in the syntactic trees, I will use the English glosses for the Korean lexical categories.11)
+Revising Yoon's (1989, 1990) structural analysis of an MAC, and putting together the ideas outlined above, I thus propose that the syntactic structures of MACs look like what are schematically represented in (29a, b): the difference between (29a) and (29b) is that, while the former has two "ACC"-marked nominals, the latter has three.
+(Note: Here and below, for expository convenience, in the syntactic trees, I will use the English glosses for the Korean lexical or grammatical categories, and my trees will be highly simplified.11)

-11 In addition, I will also abstract away from how exactly syntactic features like Case are checked since such matters are somewhat orthogonal to our immediate concerns here.
+11 In addition, I will abstract away from how exactly syntactic features like Case are checked since, while important, such matters are not our immediate concerns here.
 Besides, the reader can find a relatively sensible account in Schütze's (1996) and Choe's (1995) works.